divmain/recollect/README.md

 # Recollect

 Recollect is an abstraction layer over [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), providing a rich interface to interact with and query client-side databases.
-It's aim is to provide a similar experience in the browser as you get on the server with MongoDB.
+It is indended to bring a MongoDB-like experience to the browser.

 Recollect natively supports all major browsers (IE>10) with the exception of Safari.
 Safari support can be attained with the use of a [polyfill](http://nparashuram.com/IndexedDBShim/).
 It is asynchronous and non-blocking, and most methods return ES6-compatible promises that resolve to the expected data.